devmessias/devmessias.github.io/content/post/gsoc2021_first_week/python_index.md

 </code>
 </pre>
 <p>
- Although there is a solution using just memview and cast methods
-   numpy comes to rescue and offers a simple method to achieve a generic solution.
-You just to convert to a np representation in the following way
+ There is a solution  for uint8 rawarrays using just memview and cast methods.
+However, numpy comes to rescue and offers a simple and a more a generic solution.
+You just need to convert the rawarray to a np representation in the following way
  </p>
 <pre><code>
 arr_uint8_repr = np.ctypeslib.as_array(arr_buffer_uint8)